BattMoTeam/BattMo/Documentation/publishedExamples/runBatteryP2D.rst

   end

-Setup the geometry and computational mesh
+Setup the geometry and computational grid
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here, we setup the 1D computational mesh that will be used for the simulation.
+Here, we setup the 1D computational grid that will be used for the simulation.
 The required discretization parameters are already included in the class BatteryGeneratorP2D.

 .. code-block:: matlab

   gen = BatteryGeneratorP2D();

-  % Now, we update the paramobj with the properties of the mesh. paramobj = gen.updateBatteryInputParams(paramobj);
+  % Now, we update the paramobj with the properties of the grid. paramobj = gen.updateBatteryInputParams(paramobj);